nikeshhegde/car-rental-application/README.md

-# Simulated Car Rental system using object-oriented principles.
+# Simulated Car Rental system

 ## Requirements
 - The system should allow reservation of a car of a given type at a desired date and time for a given